 The building has adequate overhangs.
 Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rain fall.
 Buildings with adequately sized overhangs will generally require less frequent exterior maintenance and are less likely to suffer from moisture related problems on the exterior walls.

-There are large gaps over 1/4" in size adjacent the soffit vent blocks.
-These gaps allow insects and rodents to enter the attic.
-Covering the gaps with screening, a strip of wood and/or caulking is recommended.
+Gaps over 1/4" in size adjacent the soffit vent blocks will allow insects and rodents to enter the attic.
+Covering any gaps with screening, a strip of wood and/or caulking is recommended.